AstrobioMike/AstrobioMike.github.io/unix/for-loops.md

 head target_genes.faa
 ```

-And now we've made a new fasta file holding the sequences of just the genes we wanted.
+And now we've made a new fasta file holding the sequences of just the genes we wanted!

 <hr style="height:10px; visibility:hidden;" />